sysfce2/godot-docs/classes/class_scriptlanguageextension.rst

 :ref:`CodeCompletionLocation<enum_ScriptLanguageExtension_CodeCompletionLocation>` **LOCATION_PARENT_MASK** = ``256``

 The option is from the containing class or a parent class, relative to the location of the code completion query.
-Perform a bitwise OR with the class depth (e.g. 0 for the local class, 1 for the parent, 2 for the grandparent, etc) to store the depth of an option in the class or a parent class.
+Perform a bitwise OR with the class depth (e.g. ``0`` for the local class, ``1`` for the parent, ``2`` for the grandparent, etc.) to store the depth of an option in the class or a parent class.

 .. _class_ScriptLanguageExtension_constant_LOCATION_OTHER_USER_CODE: